Early maths skills 1: number sense

 - Count how many times you can throw a ball to each other without dropping it.

-Any opportunity you can find to talk about and use numbers will help your little one to develop their number sense, and will set them up well for the maths they will learn at school.
+Any opportunity you can find to talk about and use numbers will help your preschooler develop their number sense, and set them up well for the maths they will learn at school.